Wharton Sports Analytics Journal

 Dear Readers,

-As my first year as Editor-in-Chief comes to a close, I’m proud that the journal is continuing to have a significant presence in sports analytics research for students in high schools and universities globally.
-We are continually committed to being a platform where students can showcase their novel and inventive research and can foster knowledge among others in the sports analytics community.
+We are also excited to highlight the increasing applications of AI in sports research.
+As Editor-in-Chief, I’m pleased that the journal is continuing to have a strong presence in sports analytics research for young researchers around the world and encouraging creative uses of AI in a variety of research applications.
+We are continually committed to being a platform where students can showcase research and foster knowledge among others in the sports analytics community.

-We hope this edition helps you gain a new perspective on the breadth and depth of questions that can be asked and answered about sports and the world around them.
+We hope this edition helps you gain a new perspective on the depth of questions that can be asked about sports and the breadth of new technologies and methods that can help find answers.
 As always, please let us know your thoughts and feedback as we strive to bring you the best of sports analytics.

 Sincerely,